metinsimsek61/smskReactBot/README.md

 - Auto-removes role when user removes a reaction

 - Option to use an embed to have all options in one message

+- Error handling to let you know if something is wrong

 ## Installation